This Azure article will discuss the syntax and usage of the Export-AzResourceGroup Azure PowerShell cmdlet with examples.

 Export-AzResourceGroup

-If you wish to save your resource group as a template with a JSON file format then you can use the Export-AzResourceGroup Azure PowerShell cmdlet.
+If you wish to save your resource group as a JSON file format template, you can use the Export-AzResourceGroup Azure PowerShell cmdlet.

 Syntax:

-Below is the syntax of Export-AzResourceGroup Azure PowerShell cmdlet.
+Below is the syntax of the Export-AzResourceGroup Azure PowerShell cmdlet.

 Example-1: